Malnutrition: Identifying malnourishment

 Measuring children is crucial to identifying malnourishment.
 In 2000, the United States Centers for Disease Control and Prevention (CDC) established the International Micronutrient Malnutrition Prevention and Control (IMMPaCt) program.
 It tested children for malnutrition by conducting a three-dimensional scan, using an iPad or a tablet.
 Its objective was to help doctors provide more efficient treatments.
 There may be some chance of error when using this method.
 The Screening Tool for the Assessment of Malnutrition in Paediatrics (STAMPa) is another method for the identification and evaluation of malnutrition in young children.
 The assessment tool has fair to medium reliability in the identification of children at risk of malnutrition.

 A systematic review of 42 studies found that many approaches to mitigating acute malnutrition are equally effective; thus, intervention decisions can be based on cost-related factors.
 Overall, evidence for the effectiveness of acute malnutrition interventions is not robust.
 The limited evidence related to cost indicates that community and outpatient management of children with uncomplicated malnutrition may be the most cost-effective strategy.

 Regularly measuring and charting children's growth and including activities to promote health (an intervention called growth monitoring and promotion, also known as GPM) is often considered by policy makers and is recommended by the World Health Organization.
 This program is often performed at the same time as a child has their regular immunizations.
 Despite widespread use of this type of program, further studies are needed to understand the impact of these programs on overall child health and how to better address faltering growth in a child and improve practices related to feeding children in lower to middle income countries.

+UNICEF has supported an initiative in Madagascar assisting parents to recognise the signs of severe malnutrition among their children.